kubewarden/docs/src/psp-migration.md

 Error from server: error when creating "STDIN": admission webhook "clusterwide-psp-privileged.kubewarden.admission" denied the request: User 'system:admin' cannot schedule privileged containers
 ```

-To finish the migration of the PSP.
-It's necessary to disable host namespace sharing.
-As all the previous before, we can use another policy for that, the `host-namespace-psp`.
-It allow the cluster administrator block IPC, PID and Network namespaces individually.
+To finish the migration of the PSP, it's necessary to disable host namespace sharing.
+Like the previous examples, we can use another policy for that, the `host-namespace-psp`.
+It allows the cluster administrator to block IPC, PID and Network namespaces individually.
 As well as set which ports the pods can export.

 ```console
 $ kubectl apply -f - <<EOF